pynapple-org/pynapple/doc/user_guide/02_input_output.md

 # Input-output & lazy-loading

 Pynapple provides multiple ways to load data.
 The two main formats are NWB and NPZ.
-In addition, raw LFP data can be loaded through the NEO library.
+In addition, raw data can be loaded through the NEO library.

-Each pynapple objects can be saved as a [`npz`](https://numpy.org/devdocs/reference/generated/numpy.savez.html) with a special structure and loaded as a `npz`.
+Each pynapple objects can be saved as a [`npz`](https://numpy.org/devdocs/reference/generated/numpy.savez.html) with a Pynapple-specific structure and loaded as a `npz`.

 In addition, the `Folder` class helps you walk through a set of nested folders to load/save `npz`/`nwb` files.